A01641937-alf/Lexical-Analyzer/README.md

 1. Open a terminal in the project directory.

-2. Generate the C source file from the lexer file using Flex:
+2. Generate the C source file from the lexer file using lex:

    ```bash
    lex lexerC.l